Fall of Antwerp: Background

-At the time Antwerp, in modern Belgium, was not only the largest Dutch city, but was also the cultural, economic, and financial centre of the Seventeen Provinces and of north-western Europe.
+At the time Antwerp, in modern Belgium, was not only the largest city of the Habsburg Netherlands, but was also the cultural, economic, and financial centre of the Seventeen Provinces and of Northwestern Europe.
 On 4 November 1576, unpaid Spanish soldiery mutinied: they plundered and burnt the city during what was called the Spanish Fury.
 Thousands of citizens were massacred and hundreds of houses were burnt down.
 As a result, Antwerp became even more engaged in the rebellion against the rule of Habsburg Spain.
 The city joined the Union of Utrecht (1579) and became the capital of the Dutch Revolt, which no longer was merely a Protestant rebellion but had become a revolt of all Dutch provinces.

 Relieved from the great battles with the Ottomans in the Mediterranean, Philip II of Spain turned his attention back to the uprising in the Low Countries and in the autumn of 1577 sent prince Alessandro Farnese with reinforcement troops to aid Don Juan of Austria in Flanders regain control over Flanders, Brabant, and the United Provinces.
-Don Juan died on October 1, 1578 whereupon Farnese became the Governor-General of the Spanish Netherlands and Captain-General of the army of Flanders.
+Don Juan died on October 1, 1578, whereupon Farnese became the Governor-General of the Spanish Netherlands and Captain-General of the army of Flanders.
 In mid-June, 1584, Alexander Farnese had decided the time was right to make preparations for besieging Antwerp.
 Farnese left Bruges for Antwerp on July 3, 1584.
 When the siege of Antwerp began (1584) most of the County of Flanders and the Duchy of Brabant had been recaptured in the preceding year.
 The Prince of Parma's forces had been reinforced in the previous years, both in quantity and quality, yet at the start of the siege, his troops did not exceed 10,000 infantrymen and 1,700 cavalrymen.

-The siege of Antwerp
+Siege

 During the recapture of Flanders and Brabant, Farnese improved the logistics of the Spanish army in Flanders by further investing in what is dubbed the "Spanish Road."
 It was a main road leading north from Habsburg holdings in Northern Italy into the Low Countries, protected by forts built at strategic intervals, to provide the army with a reliable flow of supplies.
 When the siege of Antwerp began Parma's army was well supplied.
 The first stage of the siege saw encirclement lines constructed around Antwerp and forts built along the Scheldt estuary so as to cut off trade with Ghent and Dendermonde.
 The purpose of capturing the strongholds along both banks of the Scheldt would have allowed Parma to control the passage of vessels trying to deliver relief supplies to Antwerp.
 Unfortunately, Fort Lillo wasn't captured so an alternative plan to control river traffic had to be devised; the construction of a bridge to blockade the Scheldt.